MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-troubleshooting.md

 in location 'westus'.
 Please try another size or deploy to a different location or different zone.
 See https://aka.ms/azureskunotavailable for details."}]}}
 ```

-The solution is to change your Azure resource or try a different location.
+The solution is to change a property of your requested Azure resource, or try a different location.

 ## Error: Resource not found